nikolovlazar/egghead-beginners-guide-nextjs/README.md

 ## 🚧 Prerequisites

-Before starting this course, you should be comfortable working with React, TypeScript, and understand basic Web Dev concepts.
+Before starting this workshop, you should be comfortable working with React, TypeScript, and understand basic Web Dev concepts.

 Here are some egghead.io courses that can bring you up to speed:
 - [The Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-react) by Kent C. Dodds